 I’m a big fan of Cajons.
-They are very popular instruments for street performing, playing small gigs and as a primary choice for many different musical styles.
+They are very popular instruments for street performances, playing small gigs, and as a primary choice for many different musical styles.

 - The Roland EC-10 EL Cajon – This is a full electronic cajon instrument made by Roland.
-It works as both an acoustic instrument with a great amount of electronic additions ready to go.
+It works as an acoustic instrument with a great number of electronic additions ready to go.

 - The Roland EL Cajon EC-10M Mic Processor – The mic processor is an option for you to adapt your current cajon into an electronic cajon.

 The Cajon is a percussion instrument that originates from South America.
 The word Cajon literally means a box or a crate, which precisely describes the shape of this instrument.

 It consists of four plywood sides and a hollow body.
 One of the sides is thinner, while the other three are a bit thicker.
 Every Cajon has a hole at the back, which gives Cajon players a chance to produce a variety of sounds.

 The player is sitting on the Cajon while playing it.
 The playing patterns and the shape of this instrument haven’t changed for centuries.
 However, new electronic enhancements open up a whole new world of possibilities.

 1. Roland’s Electronic Cajon – The EC-10 EL Cajon